1915 Tennessee Volunteers football team

 The 1915 Tennessee Volunteers football team represented the University of Tennessee in the 1915 college football season.
-Zora G. Clevenger served his fifth and final season as head coach before leaving for Kansas State.
+Zora Clevenger served his fifth and final season as head coach before leaving for Kansas State.
 The 1915 Vols went 4–4.
 Tennessee's loss to Clemson on October 9 ended a 12-game winning streak that spanned back to the final game of the 1913 season.